Avoiding horseflies outdoors in summer can be difficult, but dealing with their bites is usually simple.

-Horseflies are a flying insect found most in rural, farmland areas, where they feed on large mammals.
-They can be found across North America.
+A horsefly is a flying insect found most often in rural, farmland areas, where they feed on large mammals.
+They occur across North America.

-They can also be found in urban areas near their breeding sites where there is water, such as a lake.
+They can also be found in urban areas near water-rich breeding sites, such as a lake.

-Female horseflies need a large amount of blood for reproduction - up to 0.5 milliliters.
-Scientists estimate that they can take up as much as 200 milligrams of blood in a few minutes.
+Female horseflies need up to 0.5 milliliters (ml) of blood for reproduction, which is a large amount when compared to their size.
+They can take up an estimated 200 milligrams (mg) of blood in a few minutes.

-This process is similar to that of mosquitoes and other blood-sucking arthropods such as ticks.
+This process is similar in some ways to that of other blood-sucking arthropods, such as ticks and mosquitos.

-The horsefly is specially adapted to get as much blood as possible.
-It releases substances that stop the blood clotting at the point where they wound the host mammal.
-Traditional Chinese medicine has even used horseflies for these anticlotting materials.
+The horsefly is specially adapted to consume as much blood as possible.
+It releases substances that stop blood clotting at the point of skin puncture.
+Traditional Chinese medicine has even used horseflies for these anti-clotting characteristics.